Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Spurt's Spirit** (Guess)
-> Increases the damage of all Champions by `$amount%`.
+> Increases the damage of all Champions by `$amount%`
 >
 > While in Spirit form:
-> - Centipede Net: Buffed by 2% for each second of ultimate cooldown that Spurt has.
+> Centipede Net: Buffed by 2% for each second of ultimate cooldown that Spurt has
-> - Wa-spiration: Stacks are gained every time an adjacent Champion attacks and the base multipliers of the invented effects are increased by 100%.
+> Wa-spiration: Stacks are gained every time an adjacent Champion attacks and the base multipliers of the invented effects are increased by 100%
-> - Pack Tactics: The base multiplier is increased by 100%
+> Pack Tactics: The base multiplier is increased by 100%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>
 {
     "effect_keys": [
         {
             "spurt_ult_attack_id": 605,
             "pack_tactics_buff_effect_id": 1431,
             "centipede_net_buff_effect_id": 1432,
             "effect_string": "spurt_spirit_v2",
             "centipede_net_upgrade_id": 10678,
             "seconds_left_on_ult_to_remove_spirit": 10,
             "spirit_graphic_id": 5477,
             "pack_tactics_upgrade_id": 10680
         },
         {"effect_string": "global_dps_multiplier_mult,400"},
         {
             "effect_string": "change_base_attack,201",
             "targets": ["self"]
         }
     ],
     "requirements": [],
     "description": {"desc": "Increases the damage of all Champions by $amount%^^While in Spirit form:^Centipede Net: Buffed by 2% for each second of ultimate cooldown that Spurt has^Wa-spiration: Stacks are gained every time an adjacent Champion attacks and the base multipliers of the invented effects are increased by 100%^Pack Tactics: The base multiplier is increased by 100%"}, "id": 1429,
     "flavour_text": "",
     "graphic_id": 0,
     "properties": {
         "use_outgoing_description": true,
         "is_formation_ability": true,
         "effect_name": "Spurt's Spirit",
         "show_incoming": false
     }
 }
 </pre>
 </p>